hallski/day-view/README.md

 day-view
 ========

-Small app that draws a clock and your tasks from the calendar on the desktop
+Small app I wrote when I first got started with Mac and Objective-C. It simply draws a clock and tasks from your calendar on the desktop.